 The Z1 had a majestic presence

 When Honda unveiled the CB750 at the Tokyo Motor Show in 1968, it immediately captured the imagination of the motorcycling public.
-It would become the first mass produced, large capacity, across the frame, O.H.C. four cylinder motorcycle.
+It would become the first mass-produced, large capacity, across the frame, O.H.C. four-cylinder motorcycle.
 And it also boasted another motorcycling first, a front disc brake.
 But just as importantly, it would be affordable for the general public to buy.

 The CB750 was a technological tour de force that set a new benchmark for the other manufacturers to match.
-When it hit the showroom floor a year later it set a precedent in large capacity motorcycle design that has lasted to this day.
+When it hit the showroom floor a year later, it set a precedent in large capacity motorcycle design that has lasted to this day.

 But if the Honda “four” captured the public’s imagination, then the Kawasaki Z1 super4 stole it.

 Conceived in 1967 after intensive research by Japanese-American Sam Tanegashima into the needs of the world’s most important motorcycle market, the United States, Kawasaki set its design parameters for a new large capacity motorcycle.
 Its heart was to be a compact D.O.H.C.
-750cc four-cylinder engine that placed an emphasis on lower exhaust emissions and running noise.
+750cc four-cylinder engine that placed emphasis on lower exhaust emissions and running noise.
 The project had reached wooden mock-up stage by September of 1968 only to be still-born when Honda revealed the similar in concept CB750.
-But although this blow initially shelved the project, code named “New York Steak”, it also proved useful to Kawasaki.
+But although this blow initially shelved the project, code-named “New York Steak”, it also proved useful to Kawasaki.
 They could now gauge market reaction to the big Honda, and in 1969 another intensive survey of the U.S. was undertaken.

 Z1 final mockup courtesy Kawasaki Australia

 Later that year the final decision was made.
-The small team involved in the project, Mr. Inamura and Mr. Togashi, (chief engineers for the engine and chassis) and Mr. Tada, (chief designer) were told “New York Steak” would go ahead.
+The small team involved in the project, Mr Inamura and Mr Togashi, (chief engineers for the engine and chassis) and Mr Tada, (chief designer) were told “New York Steak” would go ahead.
 But Kawasaki’s re-evaluation had concluded that the engine capacity should be 900cc.
 This created a new niche in the large capacity motorcycle market, and Kawasaki would regain the mantle, formerly held by its W series 650cc twin, as the largest capacity motorcycle on offer from Japan.

 The real challenge for the engineering and design team, however, was to meet Kawasaki’s ultimatum to have the new bike ready for final testing within 24 months.
-Although a lot of ground work had already been done, with over $800,000 invested in development costs for the 750cc version, the timetable was still a tough one.
+Although a lot of groundwork had already been done, with over $800,000 invested in development costs for the 750cc version, the timetable was still a tough one.

-In the Japanese spring of 1970 the first prototype hit the demanding Yatabe test course, and in the hands of its American test rider lapped at an amazing average speed of 200kph.
+In the Japanese spring of 1970 the first prototype hit the demanding Yatabe test course, and in the hands of its American test rider lapped at an incredible average speed of 200kph.
 There were problems though, the crankcase breather system let oil out instead of keeping it in, and piston crowns succumbed to the intense heat of combustion.
-But the problems were rectified, and rewarded, with one prototype recording 95bhp and a top speed run of 225kph.
+But the issues were rectified, and rewarded, with one prototype recording 95bhp and a top speed run of 225kph.